On this page

 Services and schools provide many opportunities for children and young people to join in physical activity, through both structured activities like formal classes or team sports and spontaneous play.

-Though there are challenges integrating formal exercise programs into the curriculum (it takes specialist teachers, sports equipment and facilities), there are many ways you can engage children and young people in physical activity.
-You can:
+Though there may be challenges integrating formal exercise programs into the curriculum (it takes specialist teachers, sports equipment and facilities), there are many ways you can engage children and young people in physical activity.

 - hold outdoor or walking classes where a lesson is conducted ‘on the move’

-- establish a ‘bush kinder/class’ session or incorporate walks to local parks or nature reserves as part of your early learning program
+- establish a ‘bush kinder‘ or ‘bush class’ session or incorporate walks to local parks or nature reserves as part of your early learning program

 - include outdoor activities in subjects such as maths, science or geography